verrazzano/docs/content/en/docs/setup/backup/installation.md

 draft: false
 ---

-Verrazzano uses [velero](https://velero.io/docs/v1.8/) to perform backup and recovery at a component level or as a platform as a whole.
+Verrazzano uses [velero](https://velero.io/docs/v1.8/) and [rancher-backup](https://rancher.com/docs/rancher/v2.5/en/backups/) to perform backup and recovery at a component level or as a platform as a whole.

 ### Velero CLI Installation (optional)